+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.
-Fine Fielding If safe, switch off electrical equipment until vapour fire hazard removed.
-Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
+If safe, switch off electrical equipment until vapour fire hazard removed.
+Use water delivered as a fine spray to control fire and cool adjacent area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.

-Alert Fire Brigade and tell them location and nature of hazard.

-Liquid and vapour are highly flammable.

-- Severe fire hazard when exposed to heat or flame. - Vapour forms an explosive mixture with air. - Severe explosion hazard, in the form of vapour, when exposed to flame or spark. - ▶ Vapour may travel a considerable distance to source of ignition. - ▶ Heating may cause expansion or decomposition with violent container rupture. - Aerosol cans may explode on exposure to naked flames. - Rupturing containers may rocket and scatter burning materials. - Hazards may not be restricted to pressure effects. - May emit acrid, poisonous or corrosive fumes. - ▶ On combustion, may emit toxic fumes of carbon monoxide (CO).

-Combustion products include:

-carbon dioxide (CO2)

-other pyrolysis products typical of burning organic material.
+Fire/Explosion Hazard Liquid and vapour are highly flammable.
+Severe fire hazard when exposed to heat or flame.
+Vapour forms an explosive mixture with air.
+Severe explosion hazard, in the form of vapour, when exposed to flame or spark.
+Vapour may travel a considerable distance to source of ignition.
+Heating may cause expansion or decomposition with violent container rupture.
+Aerosol cans may explode on exposure to naked flames.
+Rupturing containers may rocket and scatter burning materials.
+Hazards may not be restricted to pressure effects.
+May emit acrid, poisonous or corrosive fumes.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
 Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.